Our Teaching School Approach

 - offer coaching and mentoring

 - evaluate the impact of professional development across the alliance

 - offer opportunities for formal accreditation or school-based research

 Supporting other schools

 Coordination of school-to-school support.
-This usually involves working with a school or academy in challenging circumstances to
+This usually involves working with a school or academy in challenging circumstances to bring about improvement:

 - identify priorities in your area and support under-performing schools and academies.
-Local authorities, dioceses and chains may also work with you to support schools in need of improvement.
+Local authorities, dioceses and chains may also work with you to support schools in need of improvement

 - ensure that the best leaders are working to improve the quality of teaching and leadership where it is most needed.